Name: Online Success Plan by a Jordan, a few other guys and most importantly Matt Lloyd, the biggest name out of this whole scam.

 Overall Rating: 0 out of 10 stars.
 There are actually 3 scams here.
 I hope I can get a refund…

-For several years, I have been battling what is known as the “duplicate scam” that is going on online where you have programs like Online Success Plan being advertised on forums, ads and other places all showing you how people are making money from home.
+For several years, I have been battling what is known as the “duplicate scam” that is going on online where you have programs like Online Success Plan being advertised on forums, ads, fake work at home sites and other places all showing you how people are making money from home.

 I always tell people to never buy these things, but for the first time, I finally decided to sit down and buy it, to prove that it is a scam and to also show you how you can get a refund if you feel that same way I do about this program.

 These programs consistently change their names and keep running the same scam over and over again and what they also often do is promote different programs and in this case, it’s 2 other systems which is really just 1 that is a pyramid scheme.

 As of this time, Online Success Plan isn’t even a program, it’s just a website that takes you to another program called “The Automatic Edge” and that program is just another one that leads you into the actual scam which is called My Top Tier Business, MTTB.
 So we have 2 funnels leading into the main scam.

 And just so you know, if my word on it being a scam isn’t enough, MTTB was actually shut down by the FTC.
 It was part of a bigger scam known as MOBE.
 Here is the proof.

 You might have stumbled onto the Online Success Plan website through one or more sites that look like fake news report sites, but they are really fake.
 Once you visit that site, it’ll connect you to whatever scam is being run at the time, in this case, Online Success Plan which you already know isn’t even the real program being sold.

 Once you enter your name, email and phone (don’t do this last part!), you’ll be given a video where a man talks about how he’ll give you a special “millionaire website” for a lost cost fee of $97, how you can’t get this anywhere else and how spaces are limited.
 Trust me, it’s not true.